saucelabs/sauce-docs/docs/web-apps/live-testing/live-cross-browser-testing.md

 <img src={useBaseUrl('img/live-testing/live-mobile-virtual-nav.png')} alt="Live mobile virtual device test navigation" width="650"/>

 3. In the **URL** field, enter the URL of the website you want to test.
 4. If you are using Sauce Connect Proxy to access the web app you want to test, select the tunnel from the dropdown.
-For more information about Sauce Connect Proxy, see [Sauce Connect Proxy documentation](/secure-connections/sauce-connect).
+For  more information about Sauce Connect Proxy, see [Using Sauce Connect Proxy](/secure-connections/sauce-connect).
 5. In the **Manufacturer**, **Device**, and **OS Version** dropdowns, select the specifications for the virtual device you want to use.
 6. Click **Start Session**.
 You'll see a loading screen, and then the URL you entered will launch in a live test window using the virtual device you selected.